 In the final film there are some elements in larger scale which I then combined in After Effects with the small scale set, such as the top of the desk and the edge of the window.

 The main structure of the set was build from MDF.
-All the floor and ceiling boards are strips of wood I cut from off cuts of different hard woods on the band saw and then painted/treated with stains, etc. The ‘stone’ walls are made out of model foam board and painted.
-Various props such as the desk, chair, little tables, cupboard, stair railings and chest are also made from pieces of wood combined with other materials.
+All the floor and ceiling boards are strips of different hard wood I cut from off cuts and then painted/treated with stains, etc. The ‘stone’ walls are made out of pvc foam board and painted.
+Various props are also made from pieces of wood combined with other materials.
 The pillar drill and miniature tools are made out of wire and milliput.
 The drawings on the notice board are tiny print outs of actual scale drawings I made when I was building the armature of Moonbird.

 See the image gallery below for more pictures and details about the fabrication process.